jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-02-15-bash-how-i-learned-to-stop-worrying-and-love-the-terminal.markdown

 ```
 This one's my favorite so far.
 First, install the [chrome-cli gem](https://github.com/prasmussen/chrome-cli).
 This gives you command line access to chrome.

 Then, add this function to your .bash_profile.
-In one shot we navigate to our labs directory, close whatever nonsense we have open in Chrome, and go to the Ironboard login page.
+Enter "labs" into Terminal and in one shot we navigate to our labs directory, close whatever nonsense we have open in Chrome, and go to the Ironboard login page.

 ``` bash
   function labs {